-As of 26 May 2017, new laws regarding the breeding of dogs come into effect.
-How will this affect you?
+As of 26 May 2017, new laws regarding the breeding of dogs came into effect.
+How does this affect you?

 Who Is A Breeder And Do I Need To Register?

 A Breeder is any person who has, or is responsible for, any female dog that has a litter.
 It does not matter how many dogs are owned, and the breed of dog is not relevant.

 Can I Still Sell My Puppies Online, Privately Or Through A Pet Shop?

 Yes.
 However, if you sell a dog or puppy through a pet shop or retailer, they must use the Supply Number identifying you as the Breeder.